davesloan/mysql-php-migrations/README.markdown

 * in-line help
 * support for PDO with MySQL driver or mysqli
 * can store an initial DB schema which allows entire database structure to be erased and rebuilt from an initial schema and existing migrations

+New changes by luxbet:

+* --dry-run / -p support: try out without any database changes
+* migration files can be grouped by put under separate folders under /db (when using ./migrate.php add, it is still put under /db directly, but you can move them around later)
+* an SQL log file (log.sql) for all the SQL from migration files of last run
+* fix bugs and a little nicer CLI prompt

+Known Issues:

+* We may break some PDO support when adding --dry-run :( We use mysqli only